MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

     print(f"Estimated cost: {cost.estimated_total}")
     ```

-    This prints the estimated cost in USD.
+    This prints the estimated cost in US dollars.

     > [!NOTE]
     > For the most current pricing details, see [IonQ Pricing](xref:microsoft.quantum.providers.ionq#pricing), or find your workspace and view pricing options in the "Provider" tab of your workspace via: [aka.ms/aq/myworkspaces](https://aka.ms/aq/myworkspaces).